Generalized and Personalized Federated Learning with Black-Box Foundation Models via Orthogonal Transformations: Abstract

 \section{Abstract}

-Federated Learning (FL) aims to train models across decentralized clients or devices holding local data without the need for centralized data collection, thus enhancing data privacy and security.
-However, achieving both generalization and personalization in heterogeneous settings remains a significant challenge.
-To address this, we introduce FedOT, a novel approach that leverages black-box foundation models.
-FedOT shares only a global task-dependent classifier across clients while locally adapting features through orthogonal transformations.
-By enforcing orthogonality, FedOT mitigates gradient conflicts across diverse clients, preserves semantic integrity, and achieves robust performance even in the presence of substantial data heterogeneity.
-The strategy of combining global and local parameters enables a more balanced approach for both generalization and personalization, outperforming baseline FL methods across multiple benchmarks.
-Furthermore, our extensive analysis confirms that joint optimization of global classifiers and local orthogonal transformations yields superior performance and suggests broader applicability.
+Federated Learning (FL) facilitates decentralized model training while preserving data privacy.
+However, achieving both robust generalization and effective personalization simultaneously in heterogeneous (non-IID) environments remains a formidable challenge.
+Furthermore, the widespread adoption of proprietary Foundation Models (FMs) introduces a critical requirement for \textit{dual privacy}: (a) protecting sensitive client data and (b) securing the server's valuable intellectual property.
+This mandates strictly black-box access to the FM.
+To address these multifaceted challenges, we introduce \textsc{FedOT}, a novel FL framework optimized for black-box FMs. \textsc{FedOT} employs a shared global task-dependent classifier while facilitating local adaptation through client-specific orthogonal transformations applied externally to the FM embeddings.
+This architecture inherently guarantees that the FM's internal parameters remain inaccessible and unmodified.
+By enforcing orthogonality, \textsc{FedOT} effectively mitigates gradient conflicts across diverse clients, which is theoretically bounded, preserves the semantic integrity of the FM representations, and achieves robust performance under significant data heterogeneity.
+The synergy of global and local parameters optimally balances generalization and personalization, markedly outperforming baseline FL methods across diverse benchmarks.
+Extensive empirical analysis, including rigorous multi-seed validation and scalability assessments, substantiates the robustness, efficiency, and superior performance of \textsc{FedOT}.